meg-gutshall/flatiron-curriculum-notes/rails/5-crud-with-rails/rails-forms-overview.md

 Attributes for the `form_for` form helper method:

 - More magical form helper in Rails
 - `form_for` is a Ruby method in which a Ruby object is passed.
-This means that a form that utilizes `form_for` is directly connected with an ActiveRecord model.
+This means that a form that utilizes `form_for` is directly connected with an Active Record model.
 - `form_for` yields a `FormBuilder` object that lets you create form elements that correspond to attributes in the model.

 This means when you're using the `form_for` method, the object is passed as a `form_for` parameter, and it creates corresponding inputs with each of the attributes.